 B. Standard of Proof

-At all stages of the process, UAH will apply the preponderance of the evidence standard of proof (more likely than not) when determining whether the Title IX policy has been violated.
+At all stages of the process, UAH will apply the preponderance of the evidence standard of proof (more likely than not) when determining whether the Title IX Policy has been violated.

 C. Right to Discuss Allegations versus Witness Tampering